heiko-braun/Deep-Learning_AZ/README.md

-# GitHub Codespaces for the exercises in [Deep Learning A-Z](https://www.udemy.com/course/deeplearning)
+# GitHub Codespaces for the exercises of the Deep Learning course

-This code spaces host my examples and exercises the I have created as part the Deep Learning course.
+This code spaces host my examples and exercises the I have created as part the [Deep Learning A-Z](https://www.udemy.com/course/deeplearning) course.